Back To Search Results

 Skin

 Arterioles most commonly branch into capillaries and are subsequently collected into small venules.
 In contrast, terminal arterioles of the skin are directly connected to the venue, bypassing the capillary bed.
 This bypassing or arteriovenous (A-V) shunt is particularly useful in body temperature regulation.
 Cutaneous A-V shunts receive sympathetic innervation.
-Sympathetic stimulation induces the constriction of arterioles resulting in a decrease in blood volume in the skin, thereby preventing heat loss.
+Sympathetic stimulation induces the constriction of arterioles, decreasing blood volume in the skin and thereby preventing heat loss.
 On the contrary, high skin temperature directly causes vasodilation, which increases heat loss.[41]

-The function and structure of arterioles can be affected by several disease conditions, such as inflammation, atherosclerosis, and hypertensive vascular disease.
-Clinical manifestations depend on the involved organs that predominantly result from ischemia due to arterial insufficiency.
+Several diseases can affect the function and structure of arterioles, such as inflammation, atherosclerosis, and hypertensive vascular disease.
+Clinical manifestations depend on the involved organs and predominantly result from ischemia due to arterial insufficiency.

 Vasculitis